Some people believe that eating certain foods, including soy protein and certain kinds of grains, may benefit people with an A-positive blood type.

 As with any diet, people may try this plan in order to lose weight or for other health benefits.
 Weight loss and lowered cholesterol have been reported by people who have tried this diet.
 However, there’s no evidence the theory underlying this diet caused these results.

-Like many other food plans, this plan stresses avoidance of:
+Like many other food plans, this plan stresses the avoidance of:

 - processed foods